Qovery/documentation/website/docs/using-qovery/configuration/application.md

 #### Auto-scaling

 Application auto-scaling is based on real-time CPU consumption.
-When your app goes above 60% of CPU consumption for 5 minutes, your app will be auto-scaled and more instances will be added.
+When your app goes above 60% of CPU consumption for 15 seconds, your app will be auto-scaled and more instances will be added.
 It is transparent.
+The downscale will happen if the CPU consumption is lower than 60% for at least 5 minutes.
 You can adjust the minimum and maximum of instances you need in your application settings.
 Qovery runs your application on Kubernetes and relies on [metrics-server](https://github.com/kubernetes-sigs/metrics-server) service to auto-scale your app.

 ### Storage